Haikukitty/hilltop-git/wp-content/plugins/divi-booster/readme.txt

 To follow...

 == Changelog ==

+= 2.7.3 =
+* Fixed submit buttons hidden on full-screen Divi Builder windows
+* Fixed extra icons on custom hover icon when used with image module
+* Added option to set a target URL for the header image

 = 2.7.2 =
 * Updated full screen divi builder feature to work with new layouts section